The season runs from weekend of 29 April 2023 to 2 September 2023, 8am-9am on Saturday mornings.

-Football Turf at Maidstone Park, Park Road (opposite Parapine ITM).
-Festival days every three or four weeks – where we travel to another Hutt Valley turf to play other clubs organised by Capital Football.
+Festival days happen every three or four weeks on Saturday mornings.
+These events, organised by Capital Football, are where we travel to another Hutt Valley turf (e.g. Fraser Park or Petone) to play other teams from other clubs.

 Then we play small-sided games between teams within the grade.
 We follow the New Zealand Football Junior Framework that encourages a variety of skill development and is all about building the foundation for future years.
-You’ll see us using laminated games guides from the framework each Saturday.
+You’ll see us using laminated games’ guides from the framework each Saturday.

 Register your player